About Technology Guide

 Catalytic Converters

 Ceramic catalyst cores are typically wrapped in mounting mats made of ceramic fibers and packaged into steel housings.
-Specially developed materials and technologies allow the design and construction of extremely durable catalytic converters.
-A number of converter canning technologies were developed, including clamshell, tourniquet and stuffing.
+A number of converter canning technologies were developed, including clamshell, tourniquet, and stuffing.
 In each of the technologies, the converter shell geometry has to provide the required mounting density for the mat.
 The design of converter inlet and outlet headers or cones affects the gas flow distribution and pressure drop.
 In applications with space limitations, catalysts can be placed inside catalytic mufflers.

 Diesel Catalysts

-The first diesel catalysts, introduced in 1970’s for underground mining applications, were simple oxidation catalysts designed for conversion of CO and HC.
-These catalysts gradually evolved into the modern diesel oxidation catalysts, optimized for PM emission reduction.
-Future requirements for NOx emission reduction from diesel engines call for new catalyst technologies, such as SCR, lean NOx catalyst, and NOx adsorber systems.
+The first diesel catalysts, introduced in 1970s for underground mining applications, were simple oxidation catalysts designed for conversion of CO and HC.
+These catalysts gradually evolved into various specialized diesel oxidation catalysts, such as those introduced in the 1990s for PM emission reduction.
+Catalyst technologies developed to control diesel NOx emissions include SCR catalysts and NOx adsorber catalysts.

 Diesel Oxidation Catalyst

-Diesel oxidation catalysts promote chemical oxidation of CO and HC as well as the SOF portion of diesel particulates.
+Diesel oxidation catalysts promote chemical oxidation of CO and HC as well as the organic fraction (OF) of diesel particulates.
 They also oxidize sulfur dioxide which is present in diesel exhaust from the combustion of sulfur containing fuels.
-The oxidation of SO2 leads to the generation of sulfate particulates and may significantly increase total particulate emissions despite the decrease of the SOF fraction.
-Modern diesel oxidation catalysts are designed to be selective, i.e., to obtain a compromise between sufficiently high HC and SOF activity and acceptably low SO2 activity.
+The oxidation of SO2 leads to the generation of sulfate particulates and may significantly increase total particulate emissions despite the decrease of the organic fraction.
+In modern diesel aftertreatment systems, an important function of the DOC is to increase the NO2 content of the exhaust gas, to support the performance of SCR catalysts and diesel particulate filters.

-Flow-through filters (FTF) are specialized diesel oxidation catalysts that utilize substrates with some capacity to capture solid particulates.
+Particle oxidation catalysts (POC) are specialized diesel oxidation catalysts that utilize substrates with some capacity to capture solid particulates.
 The captured soot is then oxidized through reactions with nitrogen dioxide.
-FTFs are passive devices, with PM emission reduction efficiency higher than that of the DOC, but lower than diesel particulate filters.
-Flow-through filters are a relatively new emission control technology—some aspects of their performance are not yet fully characterized.
+POCs are passive devices, with PM emission reduction efficiency higher than that of the DOC, but lower than diesel particulate filters.
+Flow-through filters are a relatively new emission control technology—some aspects of their performance remain not fully characterized.

 Selective Catalytic Reduction

-Urea-SCR technology has been adopted as a NOx reduction strategy from mobile diesel engines.
-The application of SCR is more cost-effective than the competing technologies, but requires establishing a urea distribution infrastructure.
-Urea-SCR systems include an SCR catalyst, auxiliary oxidation catalysts, and urea injection system which supplies urea solution upstream of the SCR catalyst.
-High NOx reductions depend on the catalyst temperature window and on the urea injection control strategy, which remains a challenge under transient operating conditions.
+Urea-SCR technology has been adopted as a NOx reduction strategy from most types of mobile diesel engines.
+Urea-SCR systems typically include an SCR catalyst, an auxiliary oxidation catalyst, and urea injection system which supplies an aqueous urea solution upstream of the SCR catalyst.
+High NOx reductions depend on the catalyst temperature window and on complex, electronically controlled urea injection control strategy.

 NOx Adsorbers